canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 Those files usually need to be downloaded from a license server.

-As that logic sometimes depends on your application (i.e. you might want to add authentification to that request to know which user made that request), the RxPlayer team made the choice to let you write your logic entirely.
+As that logic sometimes depends on your application (i.e. you might want to add authentication to that request to know which user made that request), the RxPlayer team made the choice to let you write your logic entirely.

 This logic takes the form of a callback named `getLicense`.